 No later than three months after its adoption, the report will be published on IOB’s website and sent to parliament, together with the policy response.

 After twelve months, there will be a follow-up discussion between the director of IOB, the director of Financial and Economic Affairs and the directors-general and directors who were most closely involved.
 In this meeting, we discuss how the departments are implementing or have implemented policy recommendations that have been adopted by parliament.
 The report on this meeting is shared with the ministry’s management board.

-To assure the quality of the research, IOB sets up an internal ‘sounding board’ group and an external reference group for each evaluation/policy.
+To assure the quality of the research, IOB works with internal peer reviewers and an external reference group for each evaluation/policy.
 The internal group works with the research team, reading the reports and providing input.
 The reference group meets to discuss how the research is progressing and provides feedback on the researchers’ work.
-Members of the reference group always include staff from the Ministry of Foreign Affairs who are involved in the policy theme, as well as at least one but usually two or more independent external experts.
+Members of the reference group always include staff from the Ministry of Foreign Affairs who are involved in the policy theme, as well as three independent external experts.

 IOB liaises and works together with different departmental directorates in the areas of research, knowledge management and policy learning.
 Examples include the Strategy and Analysis Unit (ESA), the Financial and Economic Affairs Department (FEZ), the Work in Progress Programme Directorate (WiU) and the Academy for International Relations (AIB).
 IOB is also closely involved in the government-wide Insight into Quality operation, which aims to increase the quality of evaluations and strengthen policy learning.

 In addition, we have partnerships with national and international organisations in the field of foreign policy impact measurement.
 Following are some examples of the organisations with which IOB cooperates: